 Das Kölner Rundfunk-Orchester (WDR Rundfunkorchester Köln)

 The WDR Rundfunkorchester Köln is a symphony orchestra of the Westdeutscher Rundfunk (WDR, West German Broadcasting) in Cologne.
 It was also known as Kölner Rundfunkorchester.
-In its present form the orchestra was founded in 1947, but groups from which it was formed date back to 1927.
-It is an important part of the WDR and consists currently of 56 principal members.
+In its present form, the orchestra was founded in 1947, but the groups from which it was formed date back to 1927.
+It is an important part of the WDR and currently consists of 56 principal members.

-The repertoire includes a full range of popular music, musicals, opera and operetta, film and classical music, including lesser-known oratorio and “easy listening” music.
+The repertoire includes a full range of popular music, musicals, opera and operetta, film, and classical music, including lesser-known oratorio and “easy listening” music.
 For several years, the orchestra has worked with younger conductors such as Titus Engel and Rasmus Baumann.
-Designated principal conductor is Wayne Marshall.
+The designated principal conductor is Wayne Marshall.